The Limited Release has Ended.

 It is so important to your career advancement that I conducted a several hour class to teach about the key elements of developing gravitas.
 The class was limited, so not everyone who wanted to register was able to.
 However you have not missed the opportunity to benefit from this teaching.
-My How to Develop Gravitas program, with all of the content I taught in this class will be available again for a limited time this month.
+My How to Develop Gravitas program, with all of the content I taught in this class, will be available for a limited time in 2020.

 Here are the details: